 Consultants are a strange breed.
 We span all industries, but ultimately we are in the business of helping executives make difficult decisions and implement change.
 It is a combination of strategy (head), culture (heart), and operations (hand).
+We think about thinking.
 Oddly, the most important ingredient is leadership, which consultants cannot provide.
 Only clients can provide the WHY that motivates people from simple corporate values into action.

 Consultants love data.
 First, clients struggle with it.
 They are like data hoarders who just watch it pile up and yet are afraid to confront it.
 For me, the idea of big data is a bit comical at times, since most clients cannot deal with their small data.
 Sometimes, you can just put the data into excel and quickly make sense of it.
 As a beginning consultant, you better be good with excel and powerpoint.
 You need to be competent with content, know how to format excel, and use charts, graphs and tables to tell stories.
-Read the Economist.
+Read the Economist and see how they used graphs.
 Use surveys to create data if you need to.

 We obsess about data because is is apolitical, and provides credibility for our recommendations.
 In MBA, we all learned that averages are often the wrong answer, so we often use excel models to run “what if” scenarios and understand how (in)accurate a set of assumptions will be.
 We are revision crazy and have a serious fear of failure.